michaelnemec-alt/MichaelNemecTest1/README.md

 # UNIFY PIVOT Ready

-Multi-page Streamlit app pro AutoStore analytiku.
+Multi-page Streamlit app for AutoStore analytics.

-## Stránky
+## Pages

 ### Prio vs Picking
-Scatter plot vizualizace včasnosti pickování na AutoStore (AS91 / AS92).
+Scatter plot visualization of picking timeliness on AutoStore (AS91 / AS92).

 ### UNIFY Pivot Ready
-Konverze Unify Analytics / CubeAnalytics CSV exportů do pivot-ready long format CSV pro Google Sheets.
+Convert Unify Analytics / CubeAnalytics CSV exports into pivot-ready long format CSV for Google Sheets.

-## Jak použít
+## How to use

-1. Otevři app
+1. Open the app
-2. Vyber stránku v levém panelu
+2. Select a page from the left panel
-3. Nahraj CSV soubor(y)
+3. Upload CSV file(s)
-4. Výsledky se zobrazí automaticky + tlačítka pro stažení
+4. Results are displayed automatically + download buttons available